C-Ronny/C-Ronny/README.md

 # About Me 🥀
-Hi, I'm Ronelle, an aspiring Software Engineer with a diverse skill set and a passion for creating innovative solutions that blend technical expertise with artistic flair.
+Hi, I'm Ronelle, an aspiring Software Engineer with a diverse skill set and a passion for creating innovative solutions that blend technical expertise and creativity.

 ## 🌐 Socials: